SBit-Project/sbit.dev/docs/Help/contributing.md

 The description for a new pull request should not contain any `@` mentions.
-The PR description will be included in the commit message when the PR is merged and any users mentioned in the description will be annoyingly notified each time a fork of SBit Core copies the merge.
+The PR description will be included in the commit message when the PR is merged and any users mentioned in the description will be annoyingly notified each time a fork of Sbit Core copies the merge.
 Instead, make any username mentions in a subsequent comment to the PR.

 ### Translation changes